sathyashiva9/portfolio/content.md

 ```
 systemctl stop unit
 ```
+And there are more like enable, restart, reload, disable commands using systemctl.
 Our service unit files will be located at /etc/systemd/system/

 we can state that our unit should be started after the units we provide in the form of a space-separated list.